Street care and cleaning

 - If witnessed, record date, time, vehicle colour, type and registration number, how many people and their descriptions, e.g. gender, age, height, colour and type of clothing.

-Dead animals - The council will aim to remove dead animals from the roadside within a maximum of 3 days of a report.
+The council will aim to remove dead animals from the roadside within a maximum of 3 days of a report.
 Please report this using out fly tipping online form and select the 'Street Cleaning' category.